Richard Moore (cinematographer)

+John Richard Moore, ASC (October 4, 1925 - August 16, 2009) was an American cinematographer and film director.
+He was known for his innovations in widescreen photography, co-founding Panavision in 1954 and co-creating the MGM Camera 65 process.
+He received a Scientific and Engineering Oscar for the latter.

-Early life
+Early life and education

 Moore was born in Jacksonville, Illinois, on October 4, 1925.
 He received a bachelor's degree in cinema from the University of Southern California.
 Following graduation, Moore began working on travelogues and documentaries.

 Career

+Panavision

 Moore collaborated with Robert Gottschalk in 1953 to co-found Panavision, a motion picture equipment company specializing in cameras and lenses.
-Among the company's innovations, Panavision developed a specific camera lens for use in widescreen format which is called Cinemascope.
-In 1972 the Panaflex lightweight silent reflex camera adaptable to either handheld or studio conditions was introduced.
+Among the company's innovations, Panavision developed a specific camera lens for use in the Cinemascope widescreen format, and the Panaflex lightweight film camera.

 In a 2005 interview with Daily Variety, Moore explained that his connections with Panavision seemed to him to be purely by chance, "Becoming a cameraman and becoming part of Panavision was strictly -- I don't know what you'd call it -- luck or fate.
 It's something that I didn't plan on.
 It just happened."

+He shared the Scientific and Engineering Award (with Douglas Shearer) from the Academy of Motion Picture Arts and Sciences in 1959, for the development of the MGM Camera 65 widescreen process.

 Moore left Panavision nine years after the company was founded.
-His daughter, Marina Moore, explained that Moore departed Panavision because he "didn't want a desk job."
+His daughter, Marina Moore, explained that he departed Panavision because he "didn't want a desk job."

-Moore cinematography credits included the 1969 films Winning, WUSA and Myra Breckinridge, which were released in 1970; the 1972 western, The Life and Times of Judge Roy Bean and the 1982 film adaptation of Annie.
+Cinematographer

+Moore's first director-of-photography credit was 1965's Operation C.I.A., a low-budget spy film shot in the Philippines, starring Burt Reynolds and Kieu Chinh.
+During the 1960's and 70's, Moore shot a variety of films including The Wild Angels, Devil's Angels, and Wild in the Streets for American International Pictures; Sydney Pollack's The Scalphunters, and Myra Breckinridge.
+He also shot several episodes of the television series Daktari, and the documentary Young Americans.

+He had several collaborations with Paul Newman, beginning as an uncredited camera operator on Harper and finally shooting Newman's 1971 directorial effort Sometimes a Great Notion.
+He also had a partnership with John Huston, shooting The Life and Times of Judge Roy Bean (1972) and Annie (1982), as well as additional photography on Fat City (also 1972).

+In 2004, Moore received the American Society of Cinematographers' President's Award.

+Director

-Moore directed the 1978 film Circle of Iron, which co-starred Eli Wallach and David Carradine.
+Moore directed the 1978 martial arts film Circle of Iron, which co-starred David Carradine and Christopher Lee.
 He produced, directed and shot television commercials throughout his career.

-Awards

-Moore co-accepted the scientific and engineering award from the Academy of Motion Picture Arts and Sciences in 1959, for the development of a system of wide film motion pictures called Camera 65.
-In 2004, Moore was honored with the President's Award from the American Society of Cinematographers.
+Personal life

+Moore was married three times.
+His first marriage, to singer Margaret Whiting, ended in divorce in 1958.
+He had a son, Stephen, and two daughters, Marina Lisa and Martita Laura (died 1994).
+Marina was born in the Bahamas while Moore was shooting underwater scenes for the 1965 James Bond film, Thunderball.

 Death

-Richard Moore died at his home in Palm Springs, California, on August 16, 2009, of complications from old age.
-He was 83 years old.
+Moore died at his home in Palm Springs, California, on August 16, 2009, aged 83.

-Moore was survived by his son, Stephen V. Moore, and daughter, Marina Moore, who was born in the Bahamas while Moore was shooting underwater scenes for the 1965 James Bond film, Thunderball.
-He was predeceased by his daughter, Martita Laura, who died in 1994.
-Moore's marriage to Mary Grace Fuller, who died in 1985, ended in divorce.